 Call us today

-Our Criminal Defense Attorneys are available for a Free Phone Consultation or a confidential in-person meeting at one of our convenient offices in Albany, Latham, Saratoga Springs or Troy, NY.
+Our Criminal Defense Attorneys are available for a Free Phone Consultation or a confidential in-person meeting at one of our convenient offices in Albany, Schenectady, Saratoga Springs or Troy, NY.

 If your situation is urgent, Call Us Now.
 Our attorneys are available 24/7/365 and will return your call promptly, if after hours.
 We are always here to help.